|

 Irrigated corn root systems have about 1/2 the depth of dryland corn.

-no deeper than 6 feet.
-Spring and Summer storms can also make water and
+is no deeper than 6 feet.
+Spring and Summer storms can also make water

 See graphs A and B regarding corn root